-Statistical analyses also are used to evaluate compliance MWs at the C-746-S and C-746-T Landfill, the C-746-U Landfill, and the C-404 Landfill.
-Each report (see Table 6.1) lists any statistical exceedance that is found.
+Statistical analyses also are used to evaluate compliance monitoring wells at the C-746-S and C-746-T Landfill, the C-746-U Landfill, and the C-404 Landfill.
+Each report lists any statistical exceedance that is found.
+Reports for each landfill are listed in Table 6.1.